-To explain: money today is debt owed by a bank, which it will never pay.
-We think banks pay out cash when it is demanded of them, but cash is also fictitious debt – in this case, from the government (via the ‘central bank’).
+Money today is debt owed by a bank, which it will never pay.
+Banks do pay out cash when it is demanded of them, but cash is also fictitious debt – in this case, from the government (via the ‘central bank’).
 So the system is a collusion between government, banks and plutocrats.
 (Marxism is only different in that government monopolizes the power and profit supplied by the system: see the 5th plank of Marx’s Communist Manifesto.)

 The laws which make this method possible may not be as obviously unjust as laws that authorize slavery (for instance) but they are every bit as destructive.
 They fundamentally cripple any hope of real democracy.
 The world is given over to money making for a few, rather than to creative sharing among many.
 Huge stores of goodwill go to waste.

 There is no need to create money this way.
 Money is abstract property, a token of value recognized in law.
 It can be created as property pure and simple, in quantities calculated to keep its value constant, and spent by the government in lieu of taxes.
 This has frequently been the case historically.